Everything About Bitcoin

 Bitcoin leverages transparency, by being completely open-source.
 This means that everyone can take a closer look at its code and verify how it works.
 All transactions are also publicly available on the blockchain, meaning you can verify all the data relating to your Bitcoin accounts and balances.

 With Bitcoin, there is no central authority that could tell you what you can and cannot do with your own money.
 Unlike the money you’ve left in the care of a financial institution, with Bitcoin you can be completely in control of your own funds while retaining complete ownership of your money.
 No abuse of authority.
 No breach of trust.

 While Bitcoin’s transactions are fully public, you can still remain pseudonymous as you transact.
 The addresses used in Bitcoin are strings of data which, on their own, cannot point to a single individual.
 It’s worth nothing that when you buy your forst coins, you’ll normally have to give some real world ID, which could in theory be used to link ypu to the transactions emanating from that very first wallet.
 However, within the blockchain itself, you can transact to your heart’s content without any personal data being involved.

 Bitcoin is not just a speculative asset.
 It has been designed first as a means of payment, like “digital cash”.
 Its popularity has led to more and more acceptance and use cases.
 Including the purchase of goods and services, from pizzas to Lamborghinis.
 The first-ever purchase using Bitcoin was for two pizzas!
 At the time, these two cost roughly $40.
 Today, they are worth over US$200,000,000.

-Going even further, it is possible to buy luxury houses or tickets to space with Bitcoin today.
-This shows how it has become an acceptable means of settling large transactions and investments.
-Although it’s not for everyone yet, the future sure is looking bright.
+Today, it is possible to buy luxury houses or tickets to space with Bitcoin, showing how it has become an acceptable means of settling large transactions and investments.
+And although it’s not for everyone yet, Bitcoin’s gradual rise to acceptance and mainstream adoption means the future sure is looking bright.